 In the first quarter of 2020, the Italian economy suffered a drop in its GDP of 5.4%, a percentage that in the second quarter increased to a dramatic 12.4%.

-Italy emerged from its lockdown on May 4, initiating its so-called Phase 2, during which activities would be able to gradually return to normal.
+Italy emerged from its lockdown on May 4 2020, initiating its so-called Phase 2.
 That same day I was present at the first protest that took place at the Piazza del Duomo, where participants were fined 400 euros for not respecting the ban on large gatherings.
 Covid restrictions protesters Italy

 As the days went by, these protests became generalized and included many economic and social sectors protesting the slow response of the government in implementing economic aid measures.
 The Piazza del Duomo, The Pirelli Tower, and the seat of the government of the Lombardy Region were the daily locations for these demonstrations.

 On May 6 a group of restaurant, bar, and pub owners came together to express their discontent by bringing their empty chairs to the Arch of Peace.
 When they were interviewed for television they were fined by the authorities.
 Paolo Poli, one of the participants, staged a hunger strike at that very moment and stayed on the spot with a tent and a sleeping bag.

 On the morning of May 30, the Piazza del Duomo, which had remained quiet for some months, was the scene of protest by General Pappalardo and his “Orange Vests”.
 Crying “Libertà,” Libertà!”
 (Freedom, Freedom!) the protestors brazenly disobeyed the mask mandate and social distancing, because they consider the coronavirus a political conspiracy to hand over Italian sovereignty to China.
 Covid restrictions protesters Italy